ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 Maybe a darker Skin, more app alike styled would be better for Electra

-Anyone handy with HTML / CSS?
+Anyone handy with HTML / CSS / javascript / images / sounds?

 Help Electra Make Look Better?  https://jsfiddle.net/luberth/sx61b08t/show

+a different skin for each http://roomname.local wifi relais switch?!

 ===